dibley1973/Blogs.UsingEFAndSprocFToAcheiveCQRS/BlogPosts/UsingEFAndSprocFToAcheiveCQRS_Part3.md

     CONSTRAINT [PK_Product] PRIMARY KEY CLUSTERED ([Id] ASC) );

-We will also need to ressed this table too.
+We will also need to re-seed this table too with the price data added.

 SET IDENTITY_INSERT [dbo].[Product] ON
 INSERT INTO [dbo].[Product] ([Id], [Key], [Name], [Description], [CreatedTimestamp], [Price])